 Her fiction has won the Faulkner-Wisdom Prize for a Novel-in-Progress, a grant from the Sustainable Arts Foundation, and a National Endowment for the Arts Parent Fellowship to Vermont Studio Center.
 Additional support for her creative writing has been provided by the Marguerite McGlinn National Prize for Fiction, New York University, and Louisiana State University.
 She edits prose for Border Crossing and poetry for Faerie Magazine.

 Born in south Louisiana, Mary studied literature and creative writing at Louisiana State University before earning her MFA in fiction at New York University.
 She taught writing at NYU and in south Louisiana before moving to the Upper Peninsula of Michigan to teach at Lake Superior State University, where she is now an Associate Professor of English and Creative Writing.
-She is currently finishing a novel, THE BOOK OF GOTHEL.
+She is seeking representation for her recently completed novel, The Book of Gœttel.